stevenrskelton/stevenrskelton.github.io/_posts/2022-04-20-downloading-from-github-packages-using-http-and-maven.md

 ```

 For example, a groupId of _ca.stevenskelton_ and artifactId of _http-maven-receiver-assembly_ has the URL:

 ```shell
 https://maven.pkg.github.com/stevenrskelton/http-maven-receiver/ca/stevenskelton/http-maven-receiver-assembly/maven-metadata.xml
 ```

-At these URLs is XML metadata which can be used to construct all other REST URLs for the repository artifacts.
-An
+These URLs expose XML metadata which can construct all other REST URLs for the repository artifacts.
+An example of the
-example of the XML is:
+XML is:

 ```xml

 <metadata>
     <groupId>ca.stevenskelton</groupId>
     <artifactId>http-maven-receiver-assembly</artifactId>